mlzxy/Zeta/_guide/Config.md

 ~~~

 ##Namespace
-The namespace part has been explained in the module chapter, so there will be no replication.
+The namespace part has been explained in the [module chapter](http://zetajs.io/guide/Module.html).

 ##What To Config